 Find A Trusted Estate Lawyer Today

 Collier Law near McMinnville is experienced in all aspects of estate planning.
-Our practice focuses exclusively on wills, trusts, probate, guardianships, and conservatorships.
+Our practice focuses exclusively on estate planning, trust administration, and probate.

 During your lifetime, you will be both the grantor and trustee of your trust.
 If you need assistance in managing your financial affairs, the trust will describe who may step in as a successor trustee and under what circumstances that individual will assist you.